BowenZ217/game_of_life_hexagons_version/README.md

 Show the results as an animation.

 ## Possible Challenges
-How to display it as an image
+* How to display the hexagon cells as an GIF or animation
+* Having a simple UI (e.g. User can choose which cells are live to begin with, user can move onto next generation, user can terminate program)

 ## References